 It's known to be stubborn and ever so persistent.
 Yes!
 It's acne- a problem experienced by adults and teens alike.
 Often, it is a skin condition that is associated with oily skin.
 But in reality, people with dry skin too can face trouble and break out occasionally.
 This is a comparatively tricky situation since it is generally assumed acne is triggered by the excess production of sebum.

-However, it is not always the case and blackheads, clogged pores, whiteheads, and acne can also occur in dry skin as well.
-There are many causes like dirt, bacteria, and weaker protective barrier of the skin, to name a few.
-Read on to find out how you can manage the troubles and get radiant skin despite all odds.
+However, it is not always the case; blackheads, clogged pores, whiteheads, and acne can also occur in dry skin.
+There are many causes, like dirt, bacteria, and weaker protective barrier of the skin, to name a few.
+Read on to find out how you can treat acne and get radiant skin despite all odds.

 Why and how do breakouts happen on dry skin?

 Dry skin can break out, too, for several reasons.
 Once you understand the reasons behind the breakout, you can find out the right treatment.
 Here are some reasons behind such breakouts.